xiaomlove/nexusphp-doc/docs/en/update1.7.md

 Since 1.7.20, we support downloading remote code directly to overwrite and install dependencies.
 `--tag=1.x.x` specifies a certain version number (`dev` for the latest development code).
-`---include_composer` Whether to update composer, when the dependency is updated (see release announcement), otherwise you can not update.
-After updating the dependency, if there is a plugin installed, you need to reinstall the plugin, see the blog for details.
+`---include_composer` Whether to update composer, when the dependency has been updated (see the release announcement) need, otherwise not.
+If updated, the plugin needs to be reinstalled, see [blog description](https://nexusphp.org/plugin-usage/).

 ```
 # >= 1.7.10, Install the dependencies first